 There is a zero-tolerance for mixed-sex accommodation breaches, defined as the number of occurrences of unjustified mixing in relation to sleeping accommodation.

-During 2019/20, there was one mixed-sex accommodation breach, equal to that recorded last year.
-The breach occurred out of area at Frimley Health Foundation Trust in May 2019.
+During 2019/20, the CCG had four mixed-sex accommodation breaches compared to seven breaches last year.
+These breaches all occurred at UHDB.